sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. First let's get the NS servers registered in the new hosted zone by
     1. Got to [AWS Route53 Hosted Zone page](https://console.aws.amazon.com/route53/v2/hostedzones#)
-    1. click on the hosted zone with 5 Record count and with the Domain name coresponding to your root domain name specified in `domain_name` earlier
+    1. click on the hosted zone with 5 Record count and with the Domain name corresponding to your root domain name specified in `domain_name` earlier
     1. Copy the Value of the `NS` Type Record row of your domain name
 1. Go to your registrar configuration console and replace NS servers by the one copied earlier.

-**Your Done!
+**You're Done!
 Now you can manage your domain through AWS Route53**
 </details>

 ### Enable SSO

-In order to facilitate the management of permissions on the access to this different accounts we suggest to setup an SSO portal following the steps described bellow.
+In order to facilitate the management of permissions on the access to this different accounts we suggest to set up an SSO portal following the steps described bellow.
 That's going to give you the capability to centrally manage and access your different AWS account with a single identity (login and password) or even delegate this to a third party provider such as Google Workspace (GSuite).

-Staying with IAM users and groups would means not getting a central portal with a single identity and would force you to remember the different account ID and role to login into:
+Staying with IAM users and groups would mean not getting a central portal with a single identity and would force you to remember the different account ID and role to login into:

 ![A diagram showing IAM sign in page versus SSO one](../../doc/sign-in-iam-vs-sso.png)

-*Whatch this quick presentation video to learn more:*
+*Watch this quick presentation video to learn more:*

 <a href="https://www.youtube.com/watch?v=_qNkFxp1Z_k" target="_blank">
     <img src="https://img.youtube.com/vi/_qNkFxp1Z_k/hqdefault.jpg"  alt="AWS Single Sign On video"/>